Suncor Energy: Operations

 In North America, Suncor develops and produces oil and natural gas in Western Canada, Colorado, and offshore drilling in eastern Canada.
 Its international efforts include offshore developments in the North Sea, and conventional, land-based efforts in Libya, Syria, and Trinidad and Tobago.

 Suncor operates refineries in Edmonton, Alberta; Sarnia, Ontario; Montreal, Quebec and Commerce City, Colorado.
 These refineries supply industrial, retail and commercial consumers.
 The company is also one of the largest Canadian retailers of petroleum products.

-Bitumen, oil and natural gas production
+Upstream

 Suncor is the world's largest producer of bitumen, and owns and operates an oil sands upgrading plant near Fort McMurray, Alberta, Canada.
 Originally developed by Great Canadian Oil Sands, a majority-owned subsidiary of Sun Oil, it is now wholly owned by the independent Suncor.
 It was the first commercial development on the Athabasca oil sands, although small, earlier projects like that at Bitumount also played a role in development.
 The company held a 36.75% interest in the Joslyn north oil sands project which was shelved pending an economic review by operator Total S.A. in May 2014.
 The Joslyn project was sold to CNRL in September 2018.
 The company also produces conventional oil, heavy crude oil, and natural gas.